nx-lr/protea/README.md

 ### Syntax

-As you may know, Trinity uses a curly-bracket syntax much like other languages like JavaScript, PHP, C# and Java.
+As you may know, Trinity uses a curly-bracket syntax, sharing similarities with other languages like TypeScript, Scala, Kotlin, Go and Rust among others.
 You would use curly brackets to delimit things like if-statements, or even functions and classes.

 ```dart
 class Person(val firstName: Str, val lastName: Str) {